felipeheckemendes/user-auth-node/README.md

 - [x] Send jwt through cookies upon Login
 - [x] Create password update functionality
 - [x] Create forgot password functionality for email
+- [x] Create password reset functionality
 - [x] Add production global error handling middleware
 - [x] Create global handling for rejections (async) and exceptions (sync) not handled by express
+- [x] Create a getme user info functionality

+## Known Issues

+- [ ] User model cellphone match validator regex is not raising error when the cellphone number is not valid.
+Test "should throw a ValidationError if telephone not in international format" disabled for now
+- [ ] CreatedAt should not be allowed to be manually set by user upon signup (not upon update)